The Gift of Sight

 The Cataract

 Between the two macular hole operations, I developed a cataract in my left eye.
 I was also awake for that operation.
-My surgeon spent most of the time talking with the nurse but suddenly, became silent and seemed more focused.
-He later told me that some of the cataract material had gone back into my eye.
+My surgeon spent most of the time talking with the nurse, but suddenly became silent and seemed more focused.
+He later told me that some of the cataract material had re-entered my eye.
 He arranged for me to have an emergency operation by a retinologist the next day, to clean it out.
 For a moment or two, I considered suing him but concluded quickly that shit does happen and, besides, I was OK after the cleansing, which was fully covered by Medicare.

 Macular Degeneration

-Since 2016, I have had wet, age-related, macular degeneration in my left eye.
+Since 2016, I have had wet, age-related macular degeneration in my left eye.
 I’ve had a variety of treatments.
 The worst was getting a series of Eylea injections in my eye.
-Even the thought of it was terrifying and I was uncomfortable for hours after the shot.
+Even the thought of it was terrifying, and I was uncomfortable for hours after the shot.
 But recently, I had a laser treatment after being injected with Visudyne, a light-activated drug.
-To avoid serious sun damage to my skin and eyes, I rode home wearing a complete face covering and sunglasses.
+To avoid severe sun damage to my skin and eyes, I rode home wearing a complete face covering and sunglasses.
 Once home, my wife covered all the windows, and I could not leave for a week.
-I’ve had two follow-up appointments so far and so far the moisture has not reappeared.
+I’ve had two follow-up appointments, and so far, the moisture has not reappeared.
 Nevertheless, every time I go to see that doctor, I fear the worst, never losing sight of the specter of an injection

 Glaucoma

 I've been given the gift of sight, for which I’m grateful, but, given all my trouble, perhaps this was the gift-giver’s idea of a cruel joke.
-It's a good thing I don't believe in divine retribution, or I would wonder, as many people do, if I had done something to deserve these rather punishing afflictions.
+It's a good thing I don't believe in divine retribution, or I would wonder, as many people do, if I had done something to deserve these punishing afflictions.
 No, I don’t think I’m being punished like the ancient mariner or tested like Job, but, of course, I would like to understand why this seemingly never-ending process is happening.
 Perhaps I’m doing this to myself.
 Physical illnesses are not all biologically based, and I do believe that my mind plays some role in creating illness.
-Whatever the reason, I hope I’m done with it but, given my track record, I’m afraid that there may be more.
-However, also given my track record, I know I will continue to deal with whatever comes my way.
+Whatever the reason, I hope I’m done with it, but given my track record, I’m afraid that there may be more.
+However, given my track record, I am confident that I will continue to deal with whatever comes my way.
 Perhaps, someday, the reason for all this, as well as my eyesight, will become crystal clear.